jyao1/openspdm/Doc/SpdmDump.md

                   It must not have prefix '0x'.
 The leading '0' must be included.
                   '0123CDEF' means 4 bytes 0x01, 0x23, 0xCD, 0xEF,
                   where 0x01 is the first byte and 0xEF is the last byte in memory

+         [--req_cap] and [--rsp_cap] means requester capability flags and responder capability flags.
+            Format: Capabilities can be multiple flags.
+Please use ',' for them.
+         [--hash], [--meas_spec], [--meas_hash], [--asym], [--req_asym], [--dhe], [--aead], [--key_schedule] means negotiated algorithms.
+            Format: Algorithms must include only one flag.
+            Capabilities and algorithms are required if GET_CAPABILITIES or NEGOTIATE_ALGORITHMS is not sent.
+                  For example, the negotiated state session or quick PSK session.

          [--req_cert_chain] is required to if encapsulated GET_CERTIFICATE is not sent [--rsp_cert_chain] is required to if GET_CERTIFICATE is not sent